Original post written in 2019; updated March 2026

-You’ve just landed at Seattle-Tacoma International Airport (SEA) after flying for what seems like an eternity.
-Your plane begins to taxi from the runway to the terminal, and you’re ready to stretch your legs and head off the plane.
+You’ve just landed at Seattle-Tacoma International Airport (SEA) after flying for what may feel like an eternity.
+Your plane begins to taxi from the runway to the terminal, and you’re ready to stretch your legs and be on your way.
 Then, after taxiing past the runways, your plane stops and the captain comes over the speaker saying it’s going to be a few minutes until the plane can get to its gate.

-You’re ready to be off the plane.
+You’re ready to get off the plane.
 What is going on?

-There are several reasons this can happen at any airport, especially a fast-growing one like SEA.
-Airlines create their schedules with optimistic operating scenarios in mind — weather, staffing, no mechanical delays — and since airports cannot regulate the timing or number of planes scheduled, everybody works to support the most harmonious and safe daily operation.
+Airlines create their schedules with optimistic operating scenarios in mind — good weather, full staffing, no mechanical delays — and since airports cannot regulate the timing or number of planes scheduled, everybody works to support the most harmonious and safe daily operation.

 Here are the top four reasons it can take longer than expected to taxi to your gate after landing.